What is an insurance rider on a homeowners, condo, or renters policy?

-An insurance rider is an add-on to a homeowners, renters, or condo insurance policy.
-Also referred to as an endorsement, amendment, or “scheduling an item,” a rider means you’re adding a specific item(s) to your policy.
+A rider is an add-on to a homeowners, renters, or condo insurance policy.
+Also referred to as an endorsement, amendment, or "scheduling an item," a rider means you're adding a specific item(s) to your policy.
 Insurance riders typically cover, at an additional cost, an item that might not be already covered on your policy or is inadequately covered.
-This could include such items as an engagement ring, bicycle, or expensive piece of artwork.
+This could include items like an engagement ring, bicycle, or expensive piece of artwork.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.